treasure-data/digdag/digdag-docs/src/workflow_definition.rst

       sh>: tasks/analyze_prepared_data_sets.sh

 Tasks also support ``_retry: N`` parameter to retry the specific task.
 Note that some operators don't support the generic ``_retry`` option but have their own options to control retrying behavior.
-Some operators do support the generic ``_retry`` option but implement their own logic for retrying, and may conditionally avoid it.
-In this case, you may use retry at the group level to unconditionally retry, if required.
+Operators that involve external systems may reuse previous results.
+To ensure an external task is repeated, you may use retry at the group level.

 You can set interval to _retry as follows.